-How to Teach an Older Dog to Stop Sleeping in the Bed
+How To Teach an Older Dog to Stop Sleeping in the Bed

 Teaching Daisy to move out of the bed she’d slept in for over six years and minimizing the stress of the transition were the hardest but most important parts of the training.
 Moreover, Daisy showed signs of separation anxiety when left alone.
-She followed Susan everywhere, and she would bark and cry when she was left alone.
+She followed Marina everywhere, and she would bark and cry when she was left alone.

 By teaching your dog to be more independent, you’re also teaching them to be confident.
 They will learn that it’s OK to not be with you every second of every day, and that the world doesn’t have to be scary when they are left alone.
 Your dog should be calm, comfortable, and settled when home alone.
 Of course, this doesn’t come naturally to your social dog!

 Our primary focus was helping Daisy with her separation anxiety in order to teach her to sleep in her own bed.
 The first step was to create an environment where daily independence training could be practiced.
 With dogs who are terrified of the crate, you can establish a confinement area where you can move out of sight but still remain in the home.

 Once a safe area has been established with a crate, or in Daisy’s case, baby gates that confined her to one room, real training can begin.
 Training shouldn’t be a big shock so we recommend putting your dog in the confinement area for 2-20 minutes 10 times per day, and only return to your dog during a time when they are settled.

 If they don’t settle, you can walk in and out of the room, playing “I Can’t See You.”
 After a while you can let your dog out, but it’s important to completely ignore him before, during, and after the confinement area exercises.
 The goals of these exercises are to teach your dog that there is nothing to worry about and that barking and crying will not receive any attention from you.